Cray-HPE/loftsman/docs/README.md

 ```
 $ mkdir -p loftsman-workspace/charts
 $ cd loftsman-workspace
-$ helm repo add bitnami https://charts.bitnami.com/bitnami
 $ helm repo add victoria-metrics https://victoriametrics.github.io/helm-charts
 $ helm repo update
-$ helm pull --version 9.2.8 -d ./charts/ bitnami/consul
 $ helm pull --version 0.8.24 -d ./charts/ victoria-metrics/victoria-metrics-cluster
 $ ls charts/
-consul-9.2.8.tgz			victoria-metrics-cluster-0.8.24.tgz
+victoria-metrics-cluster-0.8.24.tgz
 ```
-We now have two packaged Helm charts downloaded and ready for install into a cluster.
+We've downloaded one of our charts locally, and we'll install another from a remote Helm repo location.
 Time to move over to defining a new manifest to use these charts.

 Manifests are meant to be easy to read and maintain, so it's pretty easy to get started and understand the options available to you.
 It's recommended that you use the Loftsman CLI itself for getting started with any new manifest: